freifunkh/ansible/README.md

 **allow forwarding for some for some interfaces:**

 If you add this to your config, the kernel parameters to activate forwarding will be set automatically.
+This will permit forwarding in both directions.

     - firewall_allowed_forwards:
-      - src_if: bat0
+      - between: bat0
-        dest_if: exit-vpn-1
+        and: exit-vpn-1
-      - src_if: bat0
+      - between: bat0
-        dest_if: exit-vpn-2
+        and: exit-vpn-2

 **nat:**